Fact Sheet 16:

 Not necessarily.
 The U.S. Equal Employment Opportunity Commission (EEOC) has said that use of criminal history may sometimes violate Title VII of the Civil Rights Act of 1964.
 This can happen, the EEOC says, when employers treat criminal history differently for different applicants or employees.

-On April 25, 2012, the EEOC issued extensive guidelines for employers in considering the criminal history of a job applicant or employee.
-The EEOC cites the most important considerations as: (1) the nature and gravity of the offense (2) the time that has lapsed since the offense and (3) the nature of the job.
+The EEOC has issued extensive guidelines for employers in considering the criminal history of a job applicant or employee.
 To aid in compliance with Title VII, the EEOC guidelines provide employers with examples of best business practices.

 Background reports can range from a verification of an applicant's Social Security number to a detailed account of the potential employee's history and acquaintances.
-Some employers are now searching popular social networking sites such as and Facebook for the profiles of applicants.
+Information included in a background check will depend to some extent on the employer and the job involved.
+For many jobs, a state or federal law requires the employer to conduct a background check.
+Jobs that involve work with children, the elderly or people with disabilities are examples of jobs that will almost certainly require a criminal background check.
+Some employers search social networking sites such as Facebook for the profiles of applicants.

 Here are some of the pieces of information that might be included in a background check.
 Note that many of these sources are public records created by government agencies.